satanja/SetCover/README.md

 * The second line contains an integer `m` with the sets numbered from `0` to `m - 1`.
 * Line `k + 3`, with `0 <= k < m`, contains the elements of set `k` in ascending order separated by spaces, but with no space after the last element.

-*The tool has undefined behavior in case there is a space followed after the last element of each set*.
+*The tool has undefined behavior in case there is a space after the last element of each set*.

 ### Running the tool
 Copy the binary to `inputs/`, and in command prompt (or a terminal) use `setcover [mode] [input]`.
-Here, `[mode]` is either `0` or `1` for reducing the input once or using the greedy reduce algorithm on the instance respectively, and [input] is the selected input, e.g., `chess.dat`.
+Here, `[mode]` is either `0` or `1` for reducing the input once or using the greedy reduce algorithm on the instance respectively, and `[input]` is the selected input, e.g., `chess.dat`.
 Note that when the greedy reduce algorithm is invoked, a solution will be written with the name `[input]-solution.txt`.